The Chain Letter

 Miss Humblebee

 How weird was that?
-I’d heard of chain letters, as well as warnings to not continue them.
+I’d heard of chain letters, and the warnings to not continue them.
 I thought there might be a law against it, too, to avoid clogging the postal delivery chain with nonsense.
 Whatever.

 “Misfortunes and calamities be damned!”
-I said, as I crinkled the letter into a tight ball and dropped it into the bin with the other mail.
+I said, as I crinkled the letter into a tight ball and dropped it into the bin with the rest of it.

-Something struck the front door with a resounding thud.
+Something thudded loudly against the front door.
 I hurried over and opened it.
-What I heard and saw was impossible.
+Then the impossible.

 My neighborhood was gone.
-In its place, a vast wasteland of huge, crumbling, half-burnt-out buildings continued to the horizon.
-Dozens of black smoke columns rose and merged into a low layer of brown clouds composed of the soot, ash, and chemical fumes from the large-scale combustion.
+In its place, a wasteland of immense, crumbling, half-burnt-out buildings continued to the horizon.
+Dozens of black smoke columns rose and merged into a layer of brown clouds, composed, no doubt, of the soot, ash, and chemical fumes from combustion.
 What a dim, forbidding landscape.
-I stepped just over the threshold and instantly smelled noxious chemical fumes, along with… with… was that burning flesh?
-My car sat the right distance from my house, but it was a scorched wreck, its windows smashed out.
+I stepped beyond the threshold and smelled noxious chemical fumes.
+My car sat in the driveway, but it was a scorched wreck, its windows smashed out.

-Clicking sounds came from somewhere, growing louder over time.
-From behind a wrecked battle tank, its turret blown off and lying nearby, a huge shiny black object, no, a creature, trundled across the ground toward me.
-I guessed it to be ten feet long, with long, whip-like antenna, huge bulbous eyes, and a series of spine-covered legs.
+Clicking noises came from somewhere, growing louder.
+From behind a wrecked battle tank, its turret blown free and lying nearby, a huge, shiny black object, no, a creature, trundled toward me.
+Looked like it was ten feet long, with long, whip-like antenna, huge bulbous eyes, and a series of spine-covered legs.
 My heart pounded, and I was stricken with horror.

-If I had to guess, it was some kind of monster cockroach.
+It looked like some kind of monster cockroach.
 The beast’s immense mandibles were opening and closing, as if preparing to devour me.
-I glanced at the sharp points on my metal garden rake, then retreated back inside, rake in hand.
-I slammed and locked the door and leaned my back against it.
-Then I waited, anticipating that, at any moment, the massive roach would smash down the front door and enter my house.
+I grabbed the metal garden rake, retreated inside, slammed and locked the door, leaned my back against it.
+Then I waited for the massive roach to smash through the door and enter my house.

 I took inventory of my situation.
 The electric was on, as was the water.
 I flicked on the TV.
 Normal.
 All the usual TV shows as I flipped through the channels.
 I did the same with the radio.
 Music stations, talk radio, news, weather – normal.
 One last thing to check.